Republic First Bank has been shut down by Pennsylvania authorities, becoming the first US bank to fail in 2024.

 The world financial market is falling into an extremely unpredictable period with uncertain fluctuations, from high inflation on a global scale, the sharp increase in commodity and gold prices without stopping, to the phenomenon of many types of assets increasing and decreasing unexpectedly.

-A huge amount of money has been pumped out by countries over the past years, since the Covid-19 pandemic, causing many types of assets including stocks, real estate, gold, cryptocurrencies... to increase sharply and potentially create a bubble that is at risk of collapsing.
+A huge amount of money has been pumped out by countries over the past years, from the Covid-19 pandemic, causing many types of assets including stocks, real estate, gold, cryptocurrencies... to increase sharply and potentially create a bubble that is at risk of collapsing.

 Many local banks in the US, like Republic First Bank, are in a period of turmoil.
 When a bank is in trouble, depositors can rush to withdraw their money at any time.

 Bad news and a wave of bank runs have put the world on the brink of a new crisis.
-Meanwhile, gold prices have been rising steadily recently and have reached historic highs many times thanks to money seeking shelter from the storm.
+Meanwhile, gold prices have been rising steadily recently and have reached historic highs several times thanks to money seeking shelter from the storm.

 However, the Fed is having a hard time deciding to cut interest rates because inflation remains high.
-Recently, many Fed officials have expressed the view of delaying the decision to cut interest rates, instead of the expected June, it may be postponed to September, or even next year.
+Recently, many Fed officials have expressed the view of postponing the decision to cut interest rates, instead of the expected June, it may be postponed to September, or even next year.